OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 #### Providing the incorrect version of accompanying source code

-This type of failure can be avoided by adding a verification step into the compliance process to ensure that the accompanying source code for the binary version is being published or otherwise made available.
-It is good practice, and some licenses require that the source code should be made available for several years beyond the last distribution of the software.
+This type of failure can be avoided by adding the verification step into the compliance process to ensure that the correct accompanying source code for the binary version is being published or otherwise made available.
+It is good practice, and some licenses require it, that the source code should be made available for several years beyond the last distribution of the software.

 #### Failure to provide source code for open source component modifications

-This type of failure can be avoided by adding a verification step into the compliance process to ensure that the source code for modifications is published (as opposed to only having the original source code for the open source component).
+This type of failure can be avoided by adding the verification step into the compliance process to ensure that the source code for modifications is published (as opposed to only having the original source code for the open source component).

 #### Failure to mark open source code modifications

 Some open source licenses require that modification to the source is to be indicated/marked.
-This type of failure can be avoided by adding source code modification marking as a verification step before releasing the source code, as well as by offering training to engineering staff to ensure they update the copyright markings or license information of all open source or proprietary software that is going to be released.
+This type of failure can be avoided by adding source code modification marking as part of the verification step before releasing the source code, as well as by offering training to engineering staff to ensure they update the copyright markings or license information of all open source or proprietary software that is going to be released.

 ### Compliance Process Pitfalls